-An application program must be imported into the ETS.
-It can be found at ABB/Output/Binary output xf 6A/2.0 (x = 4, 8 or 12).
+The current version of the application program is available for download on the Internet at www.abb.com/knx.
+After import it is available in the ETS under ABB/Output/Binary output xf 6A/... (x = 4, 8 or 12).

 The device does not support the closing function of a KNX device in the ETS.
 If you inhibit access to all devices of the project with a BCU code, it has no effect on this device.
 Data can still be read and programmed.